 Step 1.
 Choose any debatable topic of your interest and make a truth claim about that topic.

 EXAMPLE: "All nations need to adopt a 'sustainable food' public policy before the year 2010."

 Step 2.
-List the major reasons you think (not FEEL) this truth claim is both VALID and SOUND.
+List the major reasons you think (not FEEL) this truth claim is both probable.

 Step 4.
-Now take the OPPOSITE view on the topic and list the major reasons for arriving at the opposite view by VALID and SOUND reasoning.
+Now take the OPPOSITE view on the topic and list the major reasons for arriving at the opposite view by cogent.

 Step 5.
 At the end of your essay summarize which side of the debatable issue has the better set of reasons for their conclusion and why.

 That's all there is to it!
 Have fun.
 Here's a Sample Essay for you to emulate